dylanmc/CryptoBook/src/05_enigma.rst

 is that if ``C`` goes to ``M``, ``M`` does not go to ``C`` (in this case, it goes to ``O``.

-Implementing the reflector in Crypol
+Implementing the reflector in Cryptol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now let's look at the Reflector.
 In this case what the reflector does *is*